Exfoliation. It’s a beauty LOVERS favourite skin ritual.

 Lesson learned.
 Beads be gone!
 Enter chemical or hydroxy acid exfoliants which offer visible results without harmful scrubbing.
 The major difference between physical and chemical exfoliants is the physical kind uses friction and abrasive kernels to smooth the skin surface i.e. a scrub or face scrubber.
 A chemical exfoliant on the other hand, works on the skin’s surface to dissolve dead skin cells and reveal a smoother, fresher complexion without potentially damaging new skin cells.

-Whilst physical exfoliants can be great for oily or male skin which are more resilient to scrubbing, chemical exfoliants are ideal for those looking to tackle ageing, sensitivity, dry or flaky skin, breakouts and pigmentation.
+Whilst physical exfoliants can be great for oily skin which are more resilient to scrubbing, chemical exfoliants are ideal for those looking to tackle ageing, sensitivity, dry or flaky skin, breakouts and pigmentation.
 We recommend a healthy dose of at home chemical exfoliation using ASI Pure Pro Exfoliant with a trip to the salon for your fortnightly ASI Pro Peel to reveal a fresher, glowing complexion.
 Trust us - your skin will thank you for it.